⎹ By Courtney Paige, Editor-in-Chief⎹ ☀️ 🌆

 - Blowdryer – invest in a bio-ionic blow dryer with a cool button.
 A good one will last 10 years.
 A bio-ionic blow dryer dries hair from the inside out.
 This way, you aren’t cooking your hair on the outside while trying to penetrate heat to the inside core.

 - Stylist Brush – a bio-ionic styling brush is the same concept as the bio-ionic blowdryer.
-The key is heat dry hair up to 80%.
+The key is to heat dry hair up to 80%.
 Finish with a round brush by starting style with heat and end with the cool button activated.
 Most of my clients are surprised to learn the term “set” as in wash, style & set, is the cooling down process.
 Hair’s ability to maintain its style depends on how well the set is implemented.

 Good internal and external hair habits are connected.
 One without the other will defeat your efforts.
 It’s important to know that healthy hair is a lifestyle.
 Be good to your body.
 Be good to yourself.
 Be good to your hair.